-Measure Performance Trend Insight T4A.1 Domestic Abuse: Whole Experience -0.6рр Performance for domestic abuse survivor satisfaction is stable with monthly satisfaction rates consistently above 90%.
+Measure Performance Trend Insight T4A.1 Victim Satisfaction - Domestic Abuse -1.7pp Performance for domestic abuse survivor satisfaction is stable with monthly satisfaction rates consistently above 90%.
 In the 12 months to January 2019, 91.6% of domestic abuse survivors were completely, very or fairly satisfied with the service provided by the police.
-Domestic Abuse: Ease of Contact 0.0pp This is a newly included measure.
-The current satisfaction level is 97.7%.
-Domestic Abuse: Actions Taken -0.3рр This is a newly included measure.
-The current satisfaction rate is 92.6%.
-Domestic Abuse: Kept Informed +0.2pp This is a newly include measure.
-The current satisfaction rate is 79.4%.
-Domestic Abuse: Treatment -0.4рр This is a newly included measure.
-The current satisfaction rate is 96.0%.
-T4A.2 Hate Crime: Whole Experience +2.4pp Hate crime victim satisfaction is currently showing a slight improvement.
-In the 12 months to January 2019, 83.9% of customers were satisfied compared to 81.5% in the previous 12 months.
-The trend line suggests that the last 7 months, since March 2018, have seen improved levels of satisfaction, and it is suggested that this trend be monitored over the next few months to see
+T4A.2 Victim Satisfaction - Hate Crime +1.9pp Hate crime victim satisfaction is currently showing a slight improvement.
+In the 12 months to January 2019, 83.9% of customers were satisfied compared to 82.0% in the previous 12 months.
+The trend line suggests that the last 7 months, since March 2018, have seen improved levels of satisfaction, and it is suggested that this trend be monitored over the next few months to see whether this improvement is sustained.
+T4A.3 Professional Standards Department Complaints +14.6% Nottinghamshire Police Professional Standards Department (PSD) receives an average of just over 80 complaints a month.
+The rolling year to January 2019 saw an additional 125 complaints received compared to the previous 12 months.
+T4A.4 PSD Complaints - Timeliness of Local Resolution +20.1% The force has seen a slight downturn in the timeliness of local resolutions to complaints, with an increase in the average number of days taken to resolve.
+On average in the last 12 months complaints have taken 55.9 days to resolve, compared to the previous average of 46.5 days.
+The upturn is likely attributed to the peak in April 2018.
+However, since April 2018, the trend is relatively stable.